Rotterdam-class landing platform dock: Design and description

-The project began in the Netherlands in 1990 as the Dutch navy sought a solution to their LPD requirements.
+The project began in the Netherlands in 1990 as the Royal Netherlands Navy sought a solution to their LPD requirements.
 Spain joined the project in July 1991 and the definition stage was completed by December 1993.
 The Rotterdam class spawned from the joint Enforcer design with the Dutch lead ship being authorised on 29 July 1994.
-The LPDs were designed to transport a battalion of marines and disembark them offshore and general logistic support.
+The LPDs were designed to transport a battalion of marines, disembark them offshore, and provide general logistic support.

 The ships are equipped with a large helicopter deck for helicopter operations and a dock for large landing craft.
 The ships have a complete Echelon II hospital – a step above a first aid unit, but below a fully-functional hospital – including an operating theater and intensive care facilities with ten beds.
 A surgical team can be stationed on board.
 The ship also has a desalination system enabling it to convert seawater into drinking water.